 To get work in this industry, you will need to get your art out there and be comfortable with promoting yourself.

 The good thing about concept art and illustration is that your work speaks for itself.
-Meaning, you don't necessarily have to show work that was part of a project.
-Your artistic ability will be on display to see and appreciate regardless of whether it was for a job or just for fun.
+This means you don't necessarily have to show work that was part of a project.
+Your artistic ability will be on display to see and appreciate regardless of whether it is for a job or just for fun.

 It also helps to get involved in communities such as DeviantArt and generally get your name out as an artist.
 We would be lying if we didn't say competition in these fields is fierce, but Concept Artists and Illustrators play an extremely important role in the film and game industry, and if you get your foot into the industry, you'll no doubt find it a rewarding and creative career!